-Social businesses make the world a better place – right?
+Social businesses and impact investors make the world a better place – what matters is the intention, right?
 Not so simple.
 In this series, our contributors raise the uncomfortable questions you may prefer to avoid…

 The worldview baked into the Sustainable Development Goals is inherently flawed – based on the same paradigm that created today's problems.
 Are we addicted to quick-fix painkillers – and failing to address the underlying causes?